2205Omar/news-aggregator-platform/README.md

-# news-aggregator-platform
+# News Aggregator Platform

-A platform that aggregates news articles from various sources and displays them in a clean, categorized interface.
+A platform that aggregates news articles from various trusted sources and categorizes them based on topics.

+## Features
+- News Aggregation from Multiple Sources
+- Categorization of News Articles
+- User Preferences for Topics
+- Bookmarking Articles

+## Technologies Used
+- Python
+- Flask
+- News API